Functional time series prediction under partial observation of the future curve: Analysis of PM10 and Traffic flow trajectories

-We assumed the current time in a day is $\tau$, where $\tau\in[0,1]$.
-Thus we have partial observation of the curve (i.e., we observe only on $[0,\tau)$ and thus needed to predict the curve over $[\tau,1]$.
-We used 87 curves to obtain the one-step ahead time series prediction in a sliding window way.
-Thus, there were 88 residual functions, among which the first 79 residual functions were used for estimating a fully functional regression model to update the prediction of the $[\tau,1]$ part of the rest curves.
+Suppose that the current time in a day is $\tau$, where $\tau\in(0,24]$, and there is partially-observed curve whose latter trajectory is to be predicted (i.e., the observation is only available over $[0,\tau]$ and the remainder of the curve on $(\tau,24]$ needs to be predicted).
 The one-step ahead prediction was conducted and the corresponding fFPE was computed.
-The averaged fFPE values are shown in Table 6 according to different values of $p$ and $d$.
-Figure 3 shows the updated prediction of two randomly selected curve for various values of $\tau=1/3,1/2,2/3$ respectively.
-In contrast to time series prediction methods and intraday regression method, PFP is superior with respect to the $\ell^2$ prediction error of the unobserved part.
-Note that the prediction residual functions are not necessarily centered at zero, and thus the mean has to be adjusted when computing the intraday prediction.
+The minimum values of fFPE (over $d_x$ and $d_y$) are shown in Table 3 corresponding to different values of $p$ and $d$.
+Figure 3 shows the partial prediction of two randomly selected curves as $\tau=8\colon00,\ 12\colon00,\ 16\colon00$ respectively.
+Note that the prediction residual functions are not necessarily centered at zero, and thus the mean function needs to be adjusted when computing the intra-curve prediction.
 The final prediction is

-where $\hat{\mu}_{e}$ is the estimated mean function of the prediction residual functions.
+where $\hat{\mu}_{n+1}$ is the estimated weekday mean function, and $\hat{\mu}_{e}$ is the estimated mean function of the prediction residuals in the first step.